Heterodox Libraries Symposium

 • Speakeasy afterglow discussion

-If you have an idea for an engaging virtual session, please reach out to Sarah (smh767@psu.edu) or consider proposing a lightning talk.
+If you have an idea for an engaging virtual session, please reach out to Sarah (smh767@psu.edu) or consider proposing a spark talk.

 Full Description